9 Trends in IoT Development for 2026 [Updated]

 Examples:

 • NVIDIA reported a record $27 billion in revenue in 2022 with another record in 2023 as well.
 Before ChatGPT’s introduction in 2022, the revenue number was much lower, at $16 billion in 2021.
 Such astonishing growth for an established company is driven by one simple reason: NVIDIA’s H100 GPUs are crucial in AI model training.
+In 2025, the revenue grew to $130.5 billion.

-• Intel entered the market in 2024 with its Arc series of GPUs and aggressive price strategy.
-The cost of their action is quite depressing for the company with the stock price dropping 43% in August 2024 due to ongoing concerns about its ability to compete in the AI GPU market.
+• Intel entered the market in 2024 with its Arc series of GPUs and an aggressive price strategy.
+The cost of their action is quite depressing for the company, with the stock price dropping 43% in August 2024 due to ongoing concerns about its ability to compete in the AI GPU market.
 Nevertheless, the GPU market has 3 major players now: NVIDIA, AMD, and Intel.

 Trend 4: The Deep Integration of Edge Computing With AI Is Coming